ni/niveristand-custom-device-handbook/docs/Custom_Device_Tips_and_Tricks.md

 You can also customize this template to prompt a user to enter new values for the pasted item.
 For example, if a user pastes a page that will conflict with existing pages, you can prompt the user to enter new values for the page.

 The template has the following unique parameters.
-•	Ptr in—Reference to the custom device item whose XML declaration calls this action VI.
+•	Ptr in—Reference to the custom device item whose XML declaration calls this action VI.<br />
-•	Parent—Reference to the parent of the custom device item whose XML declaration calls this action VI.
+•	Parent—Reference to the parent of the custom device item whose XML declaration calls this action VI.<br />
 •	All Ptrs—Array of references to the items the user pasted.
 You can only select one item to copy.
-This array only contains one reference that matches the Ptr in reference.
+This array only contains one reference that matches the Ptr in reference.<br />

 **ActionVIOnCompile**
 Executes when VeriStand compiles the system definition file.